getodk/docs/docs/central-upgrade.rst

           ``EMAIL_IGNORE_TLS`` should generally be set to ``false``. ``EMAIL_SECURE`` should generally be set to ``true`` if you use port 465 and to ``false`` for other ports.

      #.
-Discard edits to the file:
+Discard all ``files/service/config.json.template`` customizations.
+Make sure you have correctly copied all of them into ``.env``.
+You may want to keep the copy on your local computer until you have verified that everything works.

         .. code-block:: console